Asynchronous Opinion Dynamics in Social Networks: Social Hegselmann-Krause Systems

-The results from \cref{thm:upper-bound} directly improve the results from Etesami and Başar~\cite{EtesamiB15} even though they use a slightly different convergence criterium.
-In their paper convergence is reached if the diameter of each connected component is bounded by $\delta$ and they call this state a $\delta$-equilibrium.
+resulting in the bound from the theorem. \end{proof} Our results in \cref{thm:upper-bound} directly improve the results from Etesami and Ba\c{s}ar~\cite{EtesamiB15} even though they use a slightly different convergence criterium.
+In their paper, convergence is reached if the diameter of each connected component is bounded by $\delta$, and they call this state a $\delta$-equilibrium.
 They bound the expected number of update steps to reach a $\delta$-equilibrium in the complete social network by $\Oh(n^9(\eps/ \delta)^2)$.

-Note that if the social network is the complete graph, each connected component in the influence network where each edge has a length of at most $\eps/2$ also must be a complete graph and hence the diameter of this connected component is also bounded by $\eps/2$.
+Our result transfers to their notion of convergence as follows.
+Assume $\delta \leq \eps/2$ and that the length of the longest edge is at most $\delta.$ If the social network is the complete graph, each connected component in the influence network must be a complete sub-graph, see \cref{clm:conectedComponent}.
+Hence, the diameter of this connected component is also bounded by $\delta$.
 Hence, if $\delta \leq \eps/2$, a $\delta$-stable state must be in $\delta$-equilibrium as well.
 On the other hand, if $\delta > \eps/2$, the expected number of steps to reach a $\eps/2$-stable state and hence a $\delta$-equilibrium is bounded by $\Oh(n^5)$ by \cref{thm:upper-bound}.

 The next theorem shows that our bound on the potential drop per step is tight.
-Consequently, if we would like to improve the theorem, we have to choose a different potential function and/or consider multiple activations at once. \begin{theorem} There is a family of examples with $|E| = \Theta(n^2)$, a potential of $\Theta(n^2\eps^2)$, where the expected potential drop is $\Theta(\eps^2/n^3)$ for the first activation. \end{theorem}
+Consequently, if we would like to improve the theorem, we have to choose a different potential function and/or consider multiple activations at once. \begin{theorem} There is a family of instances and initial states with $\abs{E} = \Theta(n^2)$ and a potential of $\Theta(n^2\eps^2)$, where the expected potential drop is $\Theta(\eps^2/n^3)$ for the first activation. \end{theorem}

-\begin{proof} Consider the following family of $1$-dimensional HKSs $HK_n = \HKS[0]$ such that $|V| = 4 n$ for any $n \in \mathbb{N}$, see \cref{fig:DumbbellGraph} for the example for $n = 4$.
-The set of nodes $V$ is partitioned into sets $C_\ell, C_r, P, \{\ell,r\} \subseteq V$, such that $|C_\ell| = |C_r| = n$ and $|P| = 2n -2$.
+\begin{proof} Consider the following family of $1$-dimensional HKSs $HK_n = \HKS[0]$ such that $\abs{V} = 4 n$ for any $n \in \mathbb{N}_{> 1}$, see \cref{fig:DumbbellGraph} for the example for $n = 4$.
+The set of nodes $V$ is partitioned into sets $C_\ell, C_r, P, \{\ell,r\} \subseteq V$, such that $\abs{C_\ell} = \abs{C_r} = n$ and $\abs{P} = 2n -2$.
 The set of edges $E$ is given such that $C_\ell$, $C_r$, and $P$ are cliques while nodes $\ell$ and $r$ are connected to all nodes.

 To define the opinions of the agents that correspond to the nodes $V$ at state $S_0$, define $\hat{m} = \eps/(n^2 + 5n -1)$ and choose \begin{itemize} \item $\posV{v}{0} = 0$ for each $v \in C_\ell$, \item $\posV{\ell}{0}= \hat{m}\cdot (n + 1)$, \item for each $j \in \{1,\dots, n\}$ there exists a node $v_j \in P$ with